 If there is a director who approaches Nicholas Sparks in terms of sheer the banality of the films he makes, it is surely Lasse Hallström.
 The Swedish-born Hallström first came to fame as a director of most of Abba’s music videos, followed by several films.
 He gained a foothold in the US mainstream with What’s Eating Gilbert Grape?
 (1993).
-Other works followed with the likes of Something to Talk About (1995), The Cider House Rules (1999), Chocolat (2000), The Shipping News (2001), Casanova (2005), the previous adaptation of Sparks’ Dear John, Salmon Fishing in the Yemen (2011), The Hundred-Foot Journey (2014) and A Dog’s Purpose (2017), all of which are marked by a banal insipidity that seems to strain at trying to be profound award-worthy drama.
+Other works followed with the likes of Something to Talk About (1995), The Cider House Rules (1999), Chocolat (2000), The Shipping News (2001), Casanova (2005), the previous adaptation of Sparks’ Dear John, Salmon Fishing in the Yemen (2011), The Hundred-Foot Journey (2014), A Dog’s Purpose (2017) and The Nutcracker and the Four Realms (2018), all of which are marked by a banal insipidity that seems to strain at trying to be profound award-worthy drama.